Derek Palmer Jr.

-Derek Palmer Jr. (born 2 November 1986) is a British racing driver currently competing in the British Touring Car Championship.
-He made his debut in 2015.
+Derek Palmer Jr. (born 2 November 1986) is a British racing driver who most notably competed in the 2015 British Touring Car Championship with Support Our Paras Racing.
+He also competed in the 2018 TCR UK Touring Car Championship.

 Racing career

-Palmer began his career in 2006 in the Dutch Supercar Challenge, he raced in the championship for three years from 2006-2008.
+Palmer began his career in 2006 in the Dutch Supercar Challenge, he raced in the championship for three years from 2006 to 2008.
 In 2008 he switched to the GT4 European Series, he raced in the series up until 2010.
 In 2008 and 2010 he also raced in the British GT.
 In October 2014, it was announced that Palmer would make his British Touring Car Championship debut with Infiniti Support Our Paras Racing driving an Infiniti Q50.
 However, in May 2015, Infiniti withdrew their support and the team continued under the Support Our Paras Racing banner.